 In principle, our website can be used without disclosing any personal data.
 Upon your first visit to our website, we ask you to either accept or reject the placement of cookies on your device and the tracing of your user behaviour in order to better understand how visitors use our website and to improve the information available on it.

-If you wish to remain completely anonymous you may select “Reject All Cookies” in the cookie banner or withdraw your consent at a later stage using the deactivation mechanisms further described in Section 5 to indicate that you are revoking your consent to the placement of cookies for the future.
+If you wish to remain completely anonymous you may select “Reject All Cookies” in the cookie banner or withdraw your consent at a later stage using the deactivation mechanisms to indicate that you are revoking your consent to the placement of cookies for the future.
 In that case, we only collect certain anonymous data which is not directly connected to your person and prevents you from being identified, such as recording the number of visitors to our website, browsing patters and interest areas, where relevant.
 This information may be analysed for statistical purposes and for internal use in order to be able to understand how visitors use our website and to observe trends, statistics and the needs of our users for improvement of our website.
 Your personal data will not be used for other purposes or processed beyond the scope of this Statement unless this is expressly permitted or prescribed by law.

 3. Use of our Contact Form